 Yesterday, we both were hanging by a thread, out of sorts and outrageously exhausted from lack of sleep.
 This morning, it’s a new day!
 We thought we had jet lag for the first time, but after sleeping last night after taking a melatonin product called Pure ZZZs, we are back to our “old’ selves feeling alert, energized, and ready to tackle a new day.

 As it turned out, we had a great time yesterday, amid our exhaustion.
-Tom had breakfast in the small self-serve dining area in the morning, which offers “Jimmy Dean, egg McMuffin knock-offs,” which Tom didn’t like, cold cereals, sweet yogurts, fruit, snack bars, and hard-boiled eggs.
-The only item I could eat would have been the boiled eggs, but by themselves, I wasn’t interested.
+Tom had breakfast in the small self-serve dining area in the morning, which offers “Jimmy Dean, egg McMuffin knock-offs,” Tom didn’t like cold cereals, sweet yogurts, fruit, snack bars, and hard-boiled eggs.
+The only item I could eat would have been the boiled eggs, but I wasn’t interested in them.
 Instead, I had a cup of decaf coffee which tasted pretty good.

 Tom hates shopping, and he was so wiped out, it would have been impossible for him to dig through all the sizes and styles of jeans in the store.
 When we were back to our suite by 8:00 am, I offered to go to the only store open that early in the mall, Target, and purchase jeans, tee-shirts, button-shirts, socks, underwear, and a razor.
 I felt pretty good and got through the process without a hitch.